 Hurricanes Harvey, Irma, and Maria

-The 2017 hurricane season inflicted severe damage to communities and coastal resources over large areas of the Caribbean, Southeast and Texas, leaving a swath of destruction and large amounts of debris in the coastal zone of the affected states and territories.
+The 2017 hurricane season inflicted severe damage to communities and coastal resources over large areas of the Caribbean, Florida, Georgia, South Carolina, and Texas, leaving a swath of destruction and large amounts of debris in the coastal zone of the affected states and territories.
 This debris poses hazards to navigation, commercial fishing grounds, and sensitive ecosystems.

 With financial support from NOAA’s Marine Debris Program, coastal states and territories impacted by Hurricanes Harvey, Irma, and Maria received $17.2M in disaster relief funding to assess, remove, and dispose of hurricane related marine debris.